Gergely Madaras is Music Director of the Orchestre Dijon Bourgogne, and Chief Conductor of the Savaria Symphony Orchestra in his native Hungary.

-Besides possessing extensive experience in the symphonic repertoire, Gergely is also establishing a fine reputation as an opera conductor: in 2012 he became the inaugural recipient of the Sir Charles Mackerras Fellowship at the English National Opera (supported by the Philip Loubser Foundation), culminating in an invitation by ENO to conduct Simon McBurney’s new production of Magic Flute in London.
-Since then he has conducted highly praised productions of Figaro, Magic Flute, Otello and Traviata at such houses as De Nationale Opera Amsterdam, Grand Théâtre de Genève and Hungarian State Opera.
-Prompted by a keen interest in re-discovering rarely performed works, Gergely has also conducted fully staged productions such as Ein Wintermärchen by Karl Goldmark, Peer Gynt by Edward Grieg and Vanessa by Samuel Barber.
+Since then he has conducted highly praised productions of Le nozze di Figaro, The Magic Flute, Otello and Traviata at De Nationale Opera Amsterdam, Grand Théâtre de Genève (with the Orchestre de la Suisse Romande) and the Hungarian State Opera.
+Prompted by a keen interest in re-discovering rarely performed works, Gergely has also conducted fully staged productions of Ein Wintermärchen by Goldmark, Peer Gynt by Grieg, Vanessa by Barber and Offenbach’s Fantasio, among others.

 Having forged strong professional relationships throughout Europe, Madaras regularly appears as a guest conductor with orchestras including the Hallé, BBC Symphony, BBC Philharmonic, Orchestra Sinfonica Nazionale della RAI, Copenhagen and Oslo Philharmonic orchestras as well as with the Scottish Chamber Orchestra, Münchener Kammerorchester, Academy of Ancient Music and BBC Singers.
 Further afield, he has made highly successful debuts with the Melbourne, Queensland and Houston Symphony orchestras.